marcelocmachado/BrazilianFootball/BR_Football.md

 ## GOALS

-Goals are the main essence of football's existence. :soccer: Scoring a goal is the most exciting moments of the game.
-The feeling of seeing the ball hit the back of the net and win the game for your team is a remarkable experience.:raised_hands::clap:
+Goals are the main essence of football's existence.
+Scoring a goal is the most exciting moments of the game.
+The feeling of seeing the ball hit the back of the net and win the game for your team is a remarkable experience.:raised_hands:

 The following table shows the sum of goals in each season scored by all teams combined playing at home and away, and the total.
 By doing a simple calculation, we come up with the percentage of goals scored home and away.